raystack/firehose/docs/concepts/architecture.md

 ### Schema Handling

 * Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 Data streams on Kafka topics are bound to a protobuf schema.
 * Firehose deserializes the data consumed from the topics using the Protobuf descriptors generated out of the artifacts.
+The artifactory is an HTTP interface that Firehose uses to deserialize.
-The schema handling ie., find the mapped schema for the topic, downloading the descriptors, and dynamically being notified of/updating with the latest schema is abstracted through the Stencil library.
+* The schema handling ie., find the mapped schema for the topic, downloading the descriptors, and dynamically being notified of/updating with the latest schema is abstracted through the Stencil library.

-  The stencil is a proprietary library that provides an abstraction layer, for schema handling.
+  The Stencil is a proprietary library that provides an abstraction layer, for schema handling.

-  Schema Caching, dynamic schema updates are features of the stencil client library.
+  Schema Caching, dynamic schema updates, etc. are features of the stencil client library.

 ## Firehose Integration